mohclips/Elastic-Certified-Engineer-Exam-Notes/Searching_Data.md

 </details>
 <hr>

-:question: How many speechs range in number between `400` and `402` ?
+:question: How many speeches range in number between `400` and `402` ?

 <details>
   <summary>View Solution (click to reveal)</summary>